boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 |         |                                      |                                                 | if in basket are 6 Bagel Onion use special offer (6 for 2.49)                                          | double  |
 |         |                                      |                                                 | if in basket are 12 Bagel Plain use special offer (12 for 3.99)                                        | double  |
 |         |                                      |                                                 | if in basket are 6 Bagel Everything use special offer (6 for 2.49)                                     | double  |
+# Extension 1 included in totalCost() method in Basket class
+# Extension 2,3
 | Classes | Members            | Methods                        | Scenario               | Outputs |
 |---------|--------------------|--------------------------------|------------------------|---------|
 | Receipt | LocalDateTime date | generateReceipt(Basket basket) | if basket is empty     | String  |